Parking on Campus

 - Lots reserved for an event

-Intersession permits are available for students, staff and faculty who either do not have a current permit or those who like to park in a larger selection of lots during intersession.
+Intersession permits are available for students and employees who either do not have a current permit or those who like to park in a larger selection of lots during intersession.

 Parkers with a current permit who do not purchase an intersession permit, should continue to park in their assigned lots.